rrama08/rrama08.github.io/architecture/arch_sprint.md

 ![Image Placeholder](/assets/images/lamaprocess.png)

 The Architecture must continue to be developed and refined through the execution process through a series of one day LAMA Huddles.
-These are one day events where a specific area of architecture is explored and disambiguated further. the LAMA Huddles must be spread across the execution of the Sprint.
+These are one day events where a specific area of architecture is explored and disambiguated further.
+The LAMA Huddles must be spread across the execution of the development sprints.
 A good example for such a huddle is for the Data or Domain model review once the teams have put together their domain models.
 I recommend a huddle initially once in 2 Sprints and subsequently once every 3 or 4 sprints.

 The team will typically navigate between LAMA huddles and development sprints as shown below